 (there are others, such as hip internal rotation, but two big ones).

 They flex the knee, and they extend the hip.
 The important job, from a postural and performance standpoint, is that the hamstrings properly aid in hip extension.
 Hip extension, if you can’t picture it, is like doing a hip thrust, or driving a leg into the ground in a running position.

 So, hamstring exercises should address BOTH of these main functions, especially hip extension.

 When I came back from my run I made a point to include simple at-home hamstring exercises back into my program.

 Here are those four exercises.
-The first three I think of as a progression because they get more and more difficult, although you can start whenever you want.
-I especially think the first exercise is important because it teaches the hamstrings how to contract from hip extension.
+The first three I think of as a progression because they get more and more difficult, although you can start wherever you want.
+I especially think the first exercise is important because it teaches the hamstrings how to contract in hip extension.